hkaab/elevator.manager/README.md

   "destinationFloor": 9
 }
 ```
-Response (200): An empty body indicating the request has been accepted and is being processed.
+Response (201 Accepted): An empty body indicating the request has been accepted and is being processed.

 ### Summon Service Elevator
-Retrieves detailed information about a specific elevator by its ID, including its type, current floor, capacity, and amenities.

 Method: POST

 Endpoint: /api/v1/elevator/request/service

 Request Body:

 ```json